JaQuori McLaughlin: Dallas Mavericks (2021–2022)

-After going undrafted in the 2021 NBA draft, McLaughlin signed a two-way contract with the Dallas Mavericks on September 3, 2021.
+After going undrafted in the 2021 NBA draft, McLaughlin played for the Golden State Warriors in the NBA Summer League.
+On September 4, 2021, he signed a two-way contract with the Dallas Mavericks.
 Under the terms of the deal, he split time between the Mavs and their NBA G League affiliate, the Texas Legends.
-On January 10, 2022, he was waived by the Mavericks.
+He was waived by the Mavericks on January 10, 2022, after appearing in four NBA games.

-Santa Cruz Warriors (2022–present)
+Santa Cruz Warriors (2022–2023)

 On January 14, 2022, McLaughlin was acquired in a trade by the Santa Cruz Warriors of the NBA G League.
-However, he was waived on February 26, after suffering a season-ending injury.
+However, he was waived on February 26, after suffering a season-ending quad injury.

-On October 24, 2022, McLaughlin rejoined the Santa Cruz Warriors roster for training camp.
+In October 2022, McLaughlin re-joined the Santa Cruz Warriors for the 2022–23 season.

+Otago Nuggets (2023)

+On March 31, 2023, McLaughlin signed with the Otago Nuggets for the 2023 New Zealand NBL season.
+He played his last game for the Nuggets on May 18 due to a knee injury.

+Pelita Jaya (2024–2025)

+In March 2024, McLaughlin joined Pelita Jaya for the 2024 Basketball Champions League Asia.
+In December 2024, he returned to Pelita Jaya for the 2025 Indonesian Basketball League (IBL) season.
+He was named to the 2025 All-IBL Second Team.

+Illawarra Hawks (2025)

+On September 4, 2025, McLaughlin signed with the Illawarra Hawks of the Australian National Basketball League (NBL) for the 2025–26 season.
+On October 10, 2025, he was released by the Hawks after averaging 7.7 points and 4 assists across three games.